Your Ultimate Guide to Southwest Rapid Rewards

 And remember, you’ll still have all those points in your account to then use for award flight redemptions 😎

-And rather than pricing their flights using distance-based award charts, Southwest’s award rates fluctuate as the flight’s cash price does.
+And rather than pricing their flights using distance-based award charts, Southwest’s award rates fluctuate based on the flight’s cash price.
+As of March 2025, redemption rates can now also vary based on demand, so your points are worth more during off-peak and less during high-traffic travel periods.

-You can do these redemptions straight from Southwest’s website.
+You can make these redemptions straight on Southwest’s website.

 A screenshot of Southwest's booking page that highlights "Points"